 - Ruth’s employer can also make savings they reduce her gross pay by €640 and pay a tax-free e-worker payment of the same amount, they would have a tax saving of €256.

 My employer doesn’t reimburse me, how can I claim this tax rebate myself?

 If you are eligible for claim this tax relief and your employer isn’t reimbursing you, we can help you claim this rebate and ensure you’re getting as much money back as possible.

 To get started, simply apply for your tax rebate here.
 We will make a full assessment of all taxes you have paid and any reliefs, credits, or overpaid tax that is owed to you, including the eWorker tax allowance.
-Please make sure you have your Electricity, Heating and Broadbands bills available to support your claim, as proof of expenses is required by Revenue and we will be in touch to gather these from you.
+Please make sure you have your Electricity, Heating and Broadbands bills ready to support your claim.